FlightVin/ModuShell/README.md

     * `$ command1 arguments & command2 arguments`
     * `$ command1 arguments; command2     arguments   ; command3  arguments ...`
     * A command ending with a `;` will be executed in the foreground while a command ending in `&` will executed in background.
 If no such character is present at the end, then the command is run in foreground.
+    * If a foreground process takes more than 1s, then that is indicated in the terminal's prompt.
+If a series of `;` separated processes are executed, then considers time taken by the most recently executed process.
     * I/O redirection works as follows -
         1. `cmd` > file : redirects stdout into the file (writes file)
         2. `cmd` < file : reads from file, i.e, takes stdin from file